Mattis44/FastCalendar/readme.md

 ## Theming

-Fast Calendar uses MUI's theming capabilities.
+Fast React Calendar uses MUI's theming capabilities.
 You can customize the calendar's appearance by wrapping it in a `ThemeProvider` and passing your theme.

 ```javascript
 // app.tsx (or layout.tsx)